Self Care & Well-Being

 Read More

 You know someone who seems unshakeable.
 Maybe your coworker gets passed over for a promotion and bounces back with a better opportunity.
 Or your friend who handles family drama without falling apart.
 You might think they were born with thicker skin.
-But brain science tells a different story.
-Some people handle stress better than others …
+But what’s happening is more specific than that.
+Their brains recover from stress differently, …

 Read More